Contact Us

 Well, Surlys are rad, and we'll keep saying how rad they are.
 We meant it and mean it.
 You'll probably see us riding Salsa bikes some of the time, but does that mean we like Surly any less?
 No way!
 Are we going to get our Surly face tattoos removed?
 Never.
 Are all three of the people who work here in the middle of building up new Surly bikes for themselves?
 Yes!
 That's basically a constant.

 As you may know, Salsa's motto is "adventure by bike."
 What does that mean?
 It can be difficult to describe, because adventure means different things to different people.
 Some people consider adventure to be spending months on their bikes, traversing a country.
 For others, adventure is a full day at Buff Creek.
 Saying "adventure by bike" is a little bit like saying "adventure by pants."
-You can adventure in almost any kind of pants (save perhaps accordion pants).
+You can adventure in almost any kind of pants (save perhaps pants on fire).
 Obviously, some pants are better than others if adventuring in pants is your thing.
 And that's where Salsa comes in.

 We like adventures.
 As a shop, we've been fortunate to have some grand adventures both big and small.
 We're excited to add Salsa to our lineup because they'll nicely compliment what we already carry, and help support the part of the shop that is oriented toward adventure.